 If you’re working in an agency - creative, marketing, or development - you’re invariably dealing with work that needs to meet some quality standards.
-Your code needs to be up to scratch, designs needs to meet brand guidelines, and marketing collateral has to match up to campaign requirements.
+Your code needs to be up to scratch, designs need to meet brand guidelines, and marketing collateral has to match up to campaign requirements.

 Meeting these quality standards means that any deliverable usually goes through multiple rounds of approval before it can go live.
 Some work might get rejected outright, some sent back for revisions, and some might actually be approved.

 All this back and forth is an operational nightmare.
 At any point, you, the project manager, might be tracking dozens of documents stuck in the approval workflow.
-You have to keep tabs on who to follow-up with and when to do it.
+You have to keep tabs on who to follow up with and when to do it.